Teams, tales and tips – a guide to the local game

 Ferrara is a UNESCO World Heritage Site a half-hour train ride from Bologna.
 Tourists stroll its picturesque historic centre, around moated medieval Castello Estense.

 Local industry, imposed by Mussolini before the war, was decimated by Allied bombing.
 In its place came plastics – which is where the recent revival of flagship football club SPAL Ferrara comes in.
-Successive promotions in 2016 and 2017 have thrust the Biancazzurri into the top flight for the first time in 49 years.
+Successive promotions in 2016 and 2017 thrust the Biancazzurri into the top flight for the first time in 49 years.

 SPAL, meanwhile, went backwards.
 The club had been founded in 1907 by Pietro Acerbis, a Salesian priest.
 Established further along the Po from Ferrara in Turin, the Salesian Order flourished in the late 1800s, helping poor children in industrial communities.